zhuminjie/OpenSeesPyDoc/docs/integratorobj.rst

       There is only one global :class:`integrator` object.
       Creating another :class:`integrator` object
-      will automatically invalid the previous :class:`integrator` objects.
+      will automatically invalidate the previous :class:`integrator` objects.

 .. _integrator-class-methods: